johann-solo/oliveandmango.github.io/site/content/blog/2019-02-19-quick-and-delicious-pasta-and-chickpeas.md

 </br>
 </br>

-I was introduced to this dish by my friends mom.
-I was quite young and was over having a play date and my friends mom had prepared this for us.
+I was introduced to pasta e ceci by my friend's mother.
+I was quite young and was over having a play date and she had prepared this for us.
 I inhaled it I remember, and had seconds.
 I have always been a good eater.
-There was something familiar about it, it reminded me of manestra or _krytharaki_, a Greek dish made with orzo and prepared in a similar way, minus the chick peas.
+There was something familiar about it, it reminded me of manestra or _krytharaki_, a Greek dish made with orzo and prepared in a similar way, minus the chickpeas.
 The pasta is cooked in the sauce the same way.
 It’s a dish I love and its the dish I thought of as I ate the delicious bowl of pasta and chickpeas that very first time.
 </br>
 </br>
 ![Quick and Delicious Pasta and Chickpeas (Pasta e Ceci)](/images/uploads/2019_02_19_quick_and_delicious_pasta_and_chickpeas_5.jpg)